PO-LAB/Intelligent-Manufacturing-Systems/Genetic_Algorithm/Genetic_Algorithm.md

 end
 ```

-Calculate cumulative probability for each chromosome.
+Calculate the cumulative probability for each chromosome.
 ```matlab
 qk = zeros(population_size,1); % Record cumulative probability of offspring population.